 Think Of Questions To Ask

 You should prepare some questions to ask your interviewer.
 Asking questions shows you are interested and gives you the opportunity to learn more about the job and company.
-A few questions you might ask are:
+A few standard questions you might ask are:

 - What would a typical day in this position be like?